darktjm/gamesup/README.md

 I currently use dosbox-SVN-4227 with the mt32 patch.
 I could've sworn I had other patches as well (at least for glide and keyboard injection), but I haven't dealt with that in so long I've forgotten.
-In fact, I can't reinstall using the dosbox-9999 ebuld on gentoo any more, so I should probably investigate why and fix/update it.
+In fact, I can't reinstall using the dosbox-9999 ebuild on gentoo any more, so I should probably investigate why and fix/update it.

 Note that I have the GUS installation in `/usr/local/share/dosbox` (I've